jamesjtsai/datascience-smu/MSDS6370/README.md

 #### Statistical Sampling
 Covers principles of planning and conducting surveys: simple random sampling; stratified and systematic subsampling; means, variances, and confidence limits; finite population correction; sampling from binomial populations; and margin of error and sample-size determination.
-Reserved for students in the M.S.D.S. program.
-Prerequisite: MSDS 7331.
-Enrollment Requirements: Reserved for students in the M.S.D.S. program.
-Prerequisite: MSDS 7331.